 Content marketing has always been a tried and tested method of obtaining top tier links for clients.
 Digital PRs, and Outreachers across the land approach journalists with story ideas generally accompanied with supporting statistics on behalf of clients, effectively persuading journalists to cover their content and to link back to their data source.
 While some content marketing theories have permanent success, other approaches are temporary in their triumph.
-In this article, we will explore which content marketing theories are currently successful in 2020, and analyse their longevity.
+In this article, we will explore which content marketing theories are currently successful this year and analyse their longevity.

 Popularity measured by search and hashtag volume